OxideOrg/discussions/README.md

   </a>
 </p>

 **Oxide** is a community-driven open-source organization dedicated to building developer tools that help you work smarter, faster, and more effectively.
-From simple plugins to powerful CLI tools, everything we create is free and open-source - built by developers, for developers. 🚀
+From simple plugins and CLI tools to more advanced libraries and frameworks, everything we create is free and open-source - built by developers, for developers. 🚀

 ---

 ## 📚 **About Us**
 At Oxide, our goal is to bring innovative ideas to life and build tools that empower the developer community.
-We focus on creating experiences that make your work seamless, while contributing back to the open-source ecosystem.
+We focus on creating experiences that make your work seamless while contributing back to the open-source ecosystem.
 Our mission is to make developer life easier and more efficient by simplifying workflows and providing tools you’ll love to use.

 ---